Ray Ferritto: Criminal career

 In 1992, Ferritto was convicted of criminal conspiracy and bookmaking charges.
 He was sentenced from six to 23-and-a-half months' imprisonment, three years on probation, and fined $10,500.

 Post-prison life and death

 Ferritto died of congestive heart failure in Sarasota, Florida, on May 10, 2004, at the age 75.

 Personal life

 Raymond married Wilma Rose Tochluk on August 10, 1947.
 The couple had three children, and divorced in 1956.
-He married Bernetta Della Curti in September 1957, and they had one child.
+He married Bernetta DelleCurti in September 1957, and they had one child.

 In popular culture

 In the 2011 film Kill the Irishman, Ferritto was portrayed onscreen by actor Robert Davi.